 "Improving the recovery of professional athletes with ACL tears will likely have a significant short-term impact on their playing careers but also help avoid long-term health problems like osteoarthritis that can diminish the quality of life and limit how active they can be as older adults,” says Mendias.

-Mendias and colleagues at U-M’s MedSport clinic have specialized in sports medicine therapies, and have conducted several studies to improve the treatment of patients that suffer from muscle loss after rotator cuff tears or ACL tears.
+Mendias and his team at U-M’s MedSport clinic have specialized in sports medicine therapies, and have conducted several studies to upgrade the treatment of patients suffering from muscle loss due to rotator cuff tears or ACL tears.

 “We hope our results bring new insight into the field of sports medicine and the quest to help both recreational and professional athletes more quickly return to the activities they enjoyed before, and improve their long-term quality of life.”